cosmicvarta/cosmicvarta.github.io/_posts/2022-02-28-science_day_raman_ketan.md

 ## Indian musical instruments and acoustics

 Even before Raman started working on the scattering of Light, he was fascinated by waves… sound waves!
 Raman’s father, R Chandrasekhara Iyer was a teacher of Physics and Mathematics and a proficient violinist.
 That must have influenced him to take interest in the physics of sound waves.
 Raman himself played violin.
-At the age of 16, when he was a student of the Presidency college, Madars, Raman commenced his acoustic research.
+At the age of 16, when he was a student of the Presidency college, Madras, Raman commenced his acoustic research.

 <p align="center">
   <img src="../assets/images/science_day_raman_ketan_images/veena.PNG">